UK faces calls for ‘Plan B’ with virus cases high and rising

 The U.K. recorded 49,156 new COVID-19 cases on Monday, the largest number since mid-July.
 New infections averaged 43,000 a day over the past week, a 15% increase on the week before.

-Last week, the Office for National Statistics estimated that 1 in 60 people in England had the virus, one of the highest levels seen in Britain during the pandemic.
+Last week, the Office for National Statistics estimated that one in 60 people in England had the virus, one of the highest levels seen in Britain during the pandemic.

 In July, Prime Minister Boris Johnson’s government lifted all the legal restrictions that had been imposed more than a year earlier to slow the spread of the virus, including face coverings indoors and social distancing rules.
 Nightclubs and other crowded venues were allowed to open at full capacity, and people were no longer advised to work from home if they could.

 Some modelers feared a big spike in cases after the opening-up.
-That did not occur, but infections remained high, and recently have begun to increase.
+That didn't occur, but infections remained high, and recently have begun to increase — especially among children, who largely remain unvaccinated.

 Some say Britons have been too quick to return to pre-pandemic behavior.
-Masks and social distancing are gone in most settings in England, including schools, though other parts of the U.K. remain a bit more strict.
+Masks and social distancing have all but vanished in most settings in England, including schools, though Scotland and other parts of the U.K. remain a bit more strict.
 Even in shops, where masks are recommended, and on the London transit network, where they are mandatory, adherence is patchy.

 A plan to require proof of vaccination to attend nightclubs, concerts and other mass events in England was dropped by the Conservative government amid opposition from lawmakers, though Scotland introduced a vaccine pass program this month.

 Some scientists say a bigger factor is waning immunity.
-Britain’s vaccination program got off to a quick start, with shots given to the elderly and vulnerable starting last December.
-That means millions of people have been vaccinated for more than six months, and studies have suggested vaccines’ protection gradually wanes over time.
+Britain’s vaccination program got off to a quick start, with shots given to the elderly and vulnerable beginning in December 2020, and so far almost 80% of eligible people have received two doses.
+The early start means millions of people have been vaccinated for more than six months, and studies have suggested vaccines’ protection gradually wanes over time.

 Millions of people in Britain are being offered booster shots, but critics say the program is moving too slowly.
-And while almost 80% of people over 12 are fully vaccinated, the number of doses delivered each day has declined sharply.
+More than half of the people eligible for a booster dose haven't yet received one.

-The U.K. also waited longer than the U.S. and many European nations to vaccinate children aged 12-15, and most in that age group still have not received their shots.
+The U.K. also waited longer than the U.S. and many European nations to vaccinate children ages 12-15, and just 14% in that age group in England have had a shot since they became eligible last month.

+“It’s critical we accelerate the booster program,” said epidemiologist Neil Ferguson, a member of the government’s Scientific Advisory Group for Emergencies.

 “But at the end of the day this is a policy decision for government to make,” he told the BBC.